-When Las Vegas’ nonessential businesses closed their doors in March 2020 to help curb the spread of coronavirus, it was the first time the world-famous, neon-lit Strip had shut down since President John F. Kennedy’s funeral in 1963.
+When Las Vegas’ nonessential businesses closed their doors in March 2020 to help curb the spread of COVID-19, it was the first time the world-famous, neon-lit Strip had shut down since President John F. Kennedy’s funeral in 1963.
 The usual 24-7 tide of tourists and traffic jams was replaced by a smattering of pedestrians and families on bicycles, and LED marquees offered well-wishes to the community rather than flashing ads for blockbuster shows and other Sin City excitement.

 Hotels and Casinos

-• Consult Vegas Smart, the LVCVA's compilation of safety protocols around the city.
+- Consult Vegas Smart, the LVCVA's compilation of safety protocols around the city.

-• Always double-check opening hours of restaurants, bars and attractions, which may have changed during the outbreak.
+- Always double-check opening hours of restaurants, bars and attractions, which may have changed during the outbreak.

 Restaurants and Bars

-Many restaurants will continue to offer touchless services and digital menus, developed during the pandemic.
-MGM Resorts’ Las Vegas Strip properties is rolling out Sin City’s first poolside mobile ordering system for cocktails and food on June 1 (delivery to lounge chair or daybed included).
+Safety protocols: Restaurants and bars are pretty much business as usual, although patrons are generally asked to wear masks while walking to and from tables.
+Many restaurants continue to offer touchless services and digital menus, developed during the pandemic.
+MGM Resorts’ Las Vegas Strip properties rolled out Sin City’s first poolside mobile ordering system for cocktails and food this summer (delivery to lounge chair or daybed included).

 Entertainment and activities